 The return on investment is immediate.
 The needs of organizations in the 21st century are consistently evolving, and senior-level global executives must be equipped to conduct business efficiently in this dynamic global market.
 Organizations interested in developing key employees for positions of increasing global responsibility should consider TRIUM as a professional development opportunity.
 The internationally diverse TRIUM cohort also gives global executives the opportunity to build an important lifelong network.
-TRIUM alumni learn to think differently, becoming more innovative and open-minded business people, and they establish a global network of students, faculty, and alumni.
+TRIUM alumni learn to think differently, becoming more innovative and open-minded business people, and they establish a global network of students, faculty and alumni.

 For the individual, the result is career acceleration thanks to a newfound global and entrepreneurial approach toward business and a “15,000 meters up” perspective.
 For the sponsoring organization, the result is a stronger, more capable employee who in the short term can immediately apply what he or she is learning to the day-to-day job and in the longer term is equipped with the understanding, skill set, and contacts necessary to successfully navigate today’s global economy.
-For more information, please click here.

 How does the TRIUM curriculum differ from other global degree programs?

-TRIUM was the first MBA program to integrate into its curriculum a study of the economic, social, and political context in which business decisions are made today.
+TRIUM was the first Executive MBA program to integrate into its curriculum a study of the economic, social, and political context in which business decisions are made today.
 These areas, so critical to conducting global business in the 21st century, are often neglected in “traditional” MBA programs.
-In contrast, TRIUM students will focus on global socioeconomic and political contexts at London School of Economics.
+In contrast, TRIUM students will focus on global socio-economic and political contexts at London School of Economics.
 Together with NYU Stern’s widely recognized strength in finance and accounting and HEC Paris’s leadership in marketing and management, plus top-ranked faculty who teach in every learning location, this combination ensures academic rigor and excellence throughout the program.

 Am I still eligible if I already have an MBA?

 Yes.
 Global developments over the past decade have dramatically changed the business landscape, making continued learning as indispensable to business executives as it is to other professionals.
-In addition, the program’s sociopolitical and economic perspectives – areas critical for global business success but not typically addressed in MBA curricula – make the TRIUM EMBA a unique, multidimensional experience.
+In addition, the program’s sociopolitical and economic perspectives – areas critical for global business success but not typically addressed in MBA curricula – make the TRIUM Global EMBA a unique, multi-dimensional experience.

 What is the application deadline?

 Candidates are considered on a rolling admissions basis.
 We accept and review applications throughout the year and provide candidates with decisions usually within one month of application submission.
 You can apply as early as July 1 for the class entering in September of the following year.
 Qualified applicants may be offered a position in the upcoming year’s class as early as December.
-For updates on the next application deadline please click here
+For updates on the next application deadline please click here.

 Do I have to take the GMAT or GRE?

-The TRIUM program does not generally require GMAT or GRE scores to complete the Formal Application for applicants with 15 years or more of work experience.
+TRIUM does not generally require GMAT or GRE scores to complete the Formal Application for applicants with 15 years or more of work experience.
 However, you must demonstrate sufficient quantitative or academic preparedness in your application, either through prior coursework, professional experience, and/or certifications as each application will receive a holistic and thorough review, regardless of whether it contains a GMAT or GRE score.